sreeise/graph-rs-sdk/README.md

 ### Warning
-The crate is undergoing major development in order to support all or most scenarios in the Microsoft Identity Platform where its possible to do so.
+This crate is undergoing major development in order to support all or most scenarios in the Microsoft Identity Platform where its possible to do so.
 The master branch on GitHub may have some unstable features.
 Any version that is not a pre-release version of the crate is considered stable.